 - Hospital-stay coverage

 - Rehabilitative and habilitative services and devices

-If you don’t choose to enroll during the Open Enrollment Period, your options to purchase coverage become limited.
+If you choose not to enroll during the open enrollment period, your options to purchase coverage become limited.
+Why?
 You cannot purchase ACA-compliant coverage unless a qualifying event occurs.
-These events include:

 - Loss of a job